Magi-Nation: Creature Listing

 Bagala Hunter

 Bagala Hunters are a larger, more powerful form of bagala.
 They are not actually elder bagalas, but a different breed entirely.
-Bagala Hunters are solitary, and do not have the social need for a pack.
-Unlike their fellows, they prefer to hunt alone.
-However, they still will assist a pack hunt if in the area, and they will defend the cubs of the pack as fervently as any bagala mother.
+Bagala Hunters are not as social as common bagalas, and frequently hunt independently of the pack.
+However, they still will join in pack hunts if in the area, and they will defend the cubs of the pack as fervently as any bagala mother.
+With their stalking ability, bagala hunters occasionally mark the target of a hunt with stalking scent, and help the pack bring down the target.

 Balamant